wad3birch/project_cloud_computing_group_x/README.md

 ## Project for Malware code detection

-This project builds upon the work of [LONG-9621]([https://github.com/original-author](https://github.com/LONG-9621/Pcap_Analyzer.git)), a library designed to simplify [describe the purpose of the library].
+This project builds upon the work of [LONG-9621](https://github.com/LONG-9621/Pcap_Analyzer.git), a library designed to analyse [PCAP files]

 ### Deployment